 Wear the right undergarments

-You can’t just throw on any old undies on your wedding day, so check this one off your to-do list well in advance.
+You can’t just throw on any old undies on your wedding day, so check bridal lingerie off your to-do list well in advance.
 Different dresses call or different undergarments, like strapless bras or sometimes even corsets.
 Don’t forget to get yourself a garter, you’ll need it for the toss when your reception rolls around.

 Top it off with a veil